Xilinx/SDAccel_Examples/edge_detection/README.md

-AES Decryption Example
+Edge Detection Example
 ===============================

-This is an optimized implementation of an AES-128 ECB Encrypt in Software, followed by OpenCL Decryption targeting execution on an SDAccel supported FPGA acceleration card.
+This is an optimized implementation of a Sobel Filter for edge detection.

 Achieved performance was measured on an Alpha Data ADM-PCI-7v3 card.